microsoft/playwright/docs/src/showcase.md

 * [playwright-video](https://github.com/qawolf/playwright-video): Capture a video while executing a Playwright script
 * [QA Wolf](https://github.com/qawolf/qawolf): Record and create Playwright tests and then run them in CI
 * [Root Cause OSS](https://github.com/testimio/root-cause): Capture screenshots on every step and display in a viewer with logs for easy troubleshooting.
+* [Sauce Labs](https://saucelabs.com/platform/automation-tools/playwright): Run Playwright tests in parallel in the cloud or your own docker environment.
 * [test-real-styles](https://github.com/Xiphe/test-real-styles): Utility to test real styling of virtual DOM elements in a browser
 * [Testim Playground](https://www.testim.io/playground/): Record Playwright UI tests as code
 * [Try Playwright](https://try.playwright.tech/): Interactive playground for Playwright to run examples directly from your browser
-* [Applitools](https://applitools.com): Add AI-powered visual assertions and run your Playwright tests on all browser, device, and viewport combinations in parallel, without requiring any setup.
-* [Sauce Labs](https://saucelabs.com/platform/automation-tools/playwright): Run Playwright tests in parallel in the cloud or your own docker environment.

 ## Frameworks